Erstwhile-Earthworms/mail-tailor/README.md

 After you clone this repository, be sure you have Postgresql installed.
 Run the `rake db:create` command to initialize the dev database.

+In order to run tests, first run the `rake db:test:prepare` command.

 ##Todo

 -  [ ]  Create static welcome page